crespire/rails_railsbook/README.md

 - belongs to likable
 - belongs to likeable (polymorphic)

-A connection
+A reqeuest

 - belongs to user as sender
 - belongs to user as receiver

-# Thinking about how to implement friend requests.
+# Implemention notes
 I've implemented two users and posts, and now trying to figure out what the associations for "friends" would be.
 So, I think first, there is a through assocation.
 There's the join model (request) which links to users.
 I ended up leveraging the request join model and a boolean so as to implement the idea of friend as a scope on requests.
+I ended up implementning both the like and comment as polymorphic associations, so that we can like and comment on anything.

+Currently, thinking about how to write specs so that behaviours of the models can be verified automatically.